Women in 1940s Spain: 1945

 The 1945 Fuero de los Españoles established that marriage was an indissoluble union.
 A so-called "plus family" function, established in 1945, served as a financial aid whose purpose was "to strengthen the family and its Christian tradition, the perfect society and the foundation of the Nation."
-In addition, the access of women to a large part of the bodies of the public administration, especially to superiors, was prevented by law as a lawyer of the State, judge, prosecutor, diplomat, property registrar, notary, labor inspector, exchange agent and stock exchange, etc. The 1945 Plus de Cargas Familiares had a negative impact on women's ability to work.
+In addition, women were prevented from accessing most careers in the public administration sector.
+The 1945 Plus de Cargas Familiares had a negative impact on women's ability to work.

 Carmen Laforet was the most important Spanish woman novelist during the 1940s, with her novel Nada published in 1945.
 It challenged the regime by showing a dirty underside that served as a counterpoint to the triumphalism of the Nationalists.
 Ana María Matute was one of the most important Spanish women novelists of the 1950s and 1960s.
 Her works were similar to that of Laforet and had Civil War themes, but represented a perspective of a child.